open-source-workshop/awesome-random/README.md

 - [TDD, Where did it all go wrong? | Ian Cooper])(https://www.youtube.com/watch?v=EZ05e7EMOLM) - learn how to structure your unit tests so that your code is refactorable and maintainable.

 ## Devops
- - https://www.schoolofdevops.net/p/ultimate-devops-bootcamp - Free and a handson approach to get started
+ - https://www.schoolofdevops.net/p/ultimate-devops-bootcamp - Free and a hands on approach to get started

 ## Data Visualizations
 - https://www.jasondavies.com/ - Awesome interactive data visualizations